glory-kasongo-03/Doctor_appointment_booking_system/Test and Use Case Document.md

 ### Basic Flow
 1. The patient enters an email or phone number.
-2. The system sends an OTP to the provided contact.
+2. The system sends an OTP to the patient.
 3. The patient enters the OTP.
 4. The system verifies the OTP and creates an account.
 5. The patient is redirected to the dashboard.